-Follow the instructions in this section to collect tech support logs from the Avi UI.
+Follow the instructions in this section to collect tech support logs using the Avi UI.

-Follow the instructions in this section to collect tech support logs from the Avi CLI.
+Follow the instructions in this section to collect tech support logs using the Avi CLI.

 - In an Avi Controller cluster, one of the nodes is the leader or the primary node.
 Login to the leader node using any ssh client, such as putty.
 10.10.1.1 is the leader node in this example.